Introduction to secure hardware enclave

-A key concept behind Klave are the secure hardware enclave.
+The cornerstorne of Confidential Computing and a key concept behind Klave are the secure hardware enclaves.
 Actually the name Klave comes from the word enclave (on-klave, enclave, get it?).
-Klave leverage Trusted Execution Environments (TEEs) to run your workloads, ensuring that your business logic and data stay confidential (also in use) and tamper-proof at all times.
+Klave leverage Trusted Execution Environments (TEEs) to run your workloads, ensuring that your business logic and data stay confidential and tamper-proof at all times.

 TEEs are hardware based and platform related.
 Klave leverage on Intel SGX for the TEEs.
 Klave is powered by bare-metal machines located in different datacenters (only in Switzerland at the moment).
 We do not rely on virtual machines or hypervisor to keep the root of trust as close to the silicon as possible.